TheCluster-Alliance/Covid-Statistics/README.md

-# 🤖 Covid-Statistics Discord Bot
+# 🤖 Covid Statistics Discord Bot
-Covid statistics is a discord bot that provides you information about COVID-19 and helps you in tracking the Covid-19  Cases of a particular country, continent or worldwide cases.
+Covid Statistics provides you with Information about Covid-19 and helps you in Tracking the Covid-19 Cases of a particular Country, USA State, Continent or Worldwide Cases.

 Invite: http://dsc.gg/covidstats